Bayshore Christian School

 Bayshore Christian School is a private Christian school in central Tampa, Florida, United States, providing education for children from pre-kindergarten to grade 12.
 The school was founded as a middle school in 1971 as a segregation academy when the court ordered racial integration of public schools required white middle school children to be bused to formerly black schools.
-According to the National Center for Education Statistics, the school reported a diversity rate of approximately 40% during the 2017–2018 school year.
+According to the Bayshore Christian School's own website, the school reported a diversity rate of approximately 41% during the 2025–2026 school year.

 As of 2024, the school served 412 students, 87 of whom were at the high school level.
 The student-teacher ratio was 12.7.

 History

 In a 1992 interview, principal Herman Valdes acknowledged the school was established in response to desegregation bussing.

 Athletics

 Bayshore Christian has won FHSAA state championships in volleyball four times.
+Bayshore offers a variety of Varsity and JV sports teams ranging from Basketball, Volleyball, Golf, Soccer, and more.
+Bayshore is also a part of TBCAL for younger students.